 However, only members above Shopify Basic are eligible to use third-party payment options.

 Once you’ve taken payment for an order, you’ll see a display that shows that the payment was successful.
 This display gives you a few options, as you’ll see below.

-Albeit, you have to be on the “Shopify plan,” or higher price plans to have the ability to install a receipt printer.
+Albeit, you have to be on the “Shopify plan,” or higher, in order to have the ability to install a receipt printer.
 This allows you to print receipts automatically.

 Work with Proper POS Hardware

 Before you start fussing over what POS hardware to use, find out if your Shopify plan supports it.
 In that way, you buy what you need only.

 With a supported card reader on your iPad or iPhone, you can accept credit card payment with any Shopify monthly plan.
 But you must be on a Shopify plan that is higher than the Basic plan to add a receipt printer, cash register, and so on.

 If you were selling on another platform, you can find out which of your hardware would work well on Shopify.
 Shopify allows US residents to rent POS hardware.

 You might need to charge your buyers taxes for your sales.
 Luckily you can handle some of these tax calculations right on Shopify.
 You can set region-specific tax rates for buyers from different countries.
 And you can also set tax override rules.